Chris Smith (science communicator): Books

 In September 2006 Chris Smith published Naked Science, his first book, which is an anthology of science stories based on the material presented on The Naked Scientists.
 This was followed, in September 2008, by Crisp Packet Fireworks, a collection of 50 science experiments to try at home using every-day ingredients found in the average kitchen.
 This title, which was co-authored with Naked Scientist colleague David Ansell and published by New Holland, was initially launched across in the UK, Australia and New Zealand.
 In January 2010 it was also published across South Africa by Struik and Random House under the title Maverick Science, and launched in the US in April 2010 as Spectacular Science.
 In December 2008 Chris also published a sequel to Naked Science, The Return of the Naked Scientist, with Random House in Australia and New Zealand.
 He released a fourth book, Stripping Down Science, also with Random House Australia, in December 2010.

 COVID-19 coronavirus pandemic

-Smith has been called upon during the ongoing COVID-19 coronavirus pandemic to contribute to international media, including television news channels, BBC Radio 4's PM programme, Jeremy Vine's programme on BBC Radio 2 and he co-hosted the "Commonsense coronavirus call-in" on Saturday afternoons with Colin Murray on BBC Radio 5 live, explaining the spread of the pandemic, answering listener questions and commenting on scientific and medical developments.
+Smith has been called upon during the ongoing COVID-19 coronavirus pandemic to contribute to international media, including television news channels, BBC Radio 4's PM programme, Jeremy Vine's programme on BBC Radio 2, Radio New Zealand and he co-hosted the "Commonsense coronavirus call-in" on Saturday afternoons with Colin Murray on BBC Radio 5 Live, explaining the spread of the pandemic, answering listener questions and commenting on scientific and medical developments.